hsjoo-lghtsnd/AlphaPose/README.md

 ![conda-cuda](https://user-images.githubusercontent.com/46191084/180616057-f90c45c1-d938-401f-bb32-112500614194.png)

 Run the shell scripts below.
+This takes very long time.
+(With less than 10 minutes, it will be compiled by using <i>nvcc</i> cuda compiler.)
+You may see several warning signs, but as long as you don't actually see a error message, it is fine.

 ```shell
 export PATH=/usr/local/cuda-11.3/bin/:$PATH